yuyichao/explore/julia/new_gc/sigint.md

 Additionally, we can use the safepoint as the mechanism to synchronize between the worker threads and the signal handling thread so that `sigatomic` doesn't have to use expensive atomic read-modify-write operations.

+## Issues to consider

+Since the GC safepoint is used, well, for the GC in multi-threading build, we need to make sure the two functions doesn't conflict.
+When we triggerred a safepoint, we need to check what action we should take.

+* If we are waiting in GC on one thread, we should set the right flag and wait for the GC to finish.
+This involves synchronization with the GC thread using `ptls->gc_state` and `jl_gc_running`.

+* Otherwise, we should check if we need to deliver a `SIGINT`.
+  This involves synchronizing with other threads (including the signal handling thread) using a TBD global variable.

+    * If we are not handling the signal, the other thread should have already un-armed the safepoint while we are waiting for the `SIGINT` lock so we can just return.
+      (If the safepoint is re-armed again we will simple enter the handler again, which is fine too.)

+    * If we are handling the signal, we should first un-arm the safepoint as mentioned above.
+This needs to be synchronized with the possible GC thread (we need an atomic counter or lock) to decide who is calling `mprotect` on the page.

+      After that, we need to check if we are in a `sigatomic` region.
+      If we are not, we can simply unset the signal pending flag (and possible un-`mprotect` another signaling page) and throw the exception.
+      If we are in a `sigatomic` region, the signal pending flag should already be set (and signal page enabled) so can just return and wait for the end of the `sigatomic` region to check the pending flag.

+When we get an external `SIGINT`, we need to set the signal pending flag and enable the GC safepoint.

+When we leave a `sigatomic` region, we should check the signal pending flag if the sigatomic counter drops back down to `0`.